 Each applicant will be required to present the following:

 - Appointment information printed from the Entrant Status Check on the E-DV website

 - DS-260 confirmation page You can print this from the Consular Electronic Application Center any time after you complete your DS-260 application.

 - Passport(s) valid for six months beyond the intended date of entry into the U.S. for you and each family member applying for a visa.

 - Original documents or certified copies of all applicable civil documents, and one photocopy of each document.
 Follow the instructions on the previous page, Prepare Supporting Documents.

 5. Review Additional Information - Visit the U.S. Embassy or Consulate website where you will be interviewed for any additional information.

 Before being interviewed, each applicant must pay the Diversity Visa Lottery fee.
-For DV-2016, DV-2015 and DV-2014 applicants, the fee is $330 per person.
+For DV-2016 and DV-2015 applicants the fee is $330 per person.
 This fee is nonrefundable, whether a visa is issued or not.
 Learn more about Fees.